guo-jia-qi/guo-jia-qi.github.io/talks.md

 2025 Influence of shape similarity on classifier effect: evidence from native adults and CSL learners \
+(with Jinlei Zhong) \
-8th International Conference on Chinese as a Second Language Research (CASLAR-8) \
-May 30 – June 1, 2025 \
+8th International Conference on Chinese as a Second Language Research (CASLAR-8), May 30 – June 1, 2025 \
-(with Jinlei Zhong)
+53rd Poznań Linguistic Meeting (PLM), 21 - 24 September, 2025 \
+6th Harvard International Conference on Chinese Pedagogy (ICCP), October 10–11, 2025

 2023 Prosodic conditioning in French word part ellipsis \